Adroiti/docs-for-code-review-tools/RuboCop/Style-ClassMethods.md

-Pattern: Class methods
+Pattern: Unused `self` for `class`/`module` method

 Issue: -

 ## Description

-This cop checks for uses of the class/module name instead of self, when defining class/module methods.
+This cop checks for uses of `self` when defining `class`/`module` methods.
+This makes the code easier to refactor since the class name is not repeated.

 ### Example